labgem/PPanGGOLiN/docs/user/PangenomeAnalyses/pangenomeStat.md

 ppanggolin write_pangenome -p pangenome.h5 --stats
 ```

-Executing this command will also create the `organisms_statistics.tsv` file, detailed in the section labeled [here](#mean-persistent-duplication).
+Executing this command will also create the `genomes_statistics.tsv` file, detailed in the section labeled [here](#mean-persistent-duplication).

 ### Mean Persistent Duplication

 The `mean_persistent_duplication.tsv` file lists the gene families along with their duplication ratios, average presence in the pangenome, and classification as 'single copy markers.'
 In this context, a gene family is not considered in single copy if it appears in single copy in less than 5% of the genomes by default.
 This default threshold can be adjusted using the `--dup_margin` parameter.
 The chosen threshold value for generating this file is indicated within a comment line starting with a '#'.

-This notion of single copy markers is used for calculating contamination values in the [organisms statistics table](#organism-statistics-table) described earlier.
+This notion of single copy markers is used for calculating contamination values in the [genome statistics table](#genome-statistics-table) described earlier.

 Below an example excerpt from this file: